Reference designs: Toilets

 The Toilet Reference Design Guide makes several design recommendations that depart from more traditional toilet design.

-Some of the key design features are:
+Some of the key design features

 - Toilets are evenly distributed around the school and located close to learning areas.

 - Toilets areas are configured to provide high levels of passive surveillance, but without compromising cubicle privacy.
 Passive surveillance can reduce the opportunity for bullying and other antisocial behaviour.

 - Toilet lobby areas have dual access for student safety, and where possible with access from both indoor learning and outdoor activity areas.